argodev/studies/ot_survey/OT_Class_10_Manuscript.md

 ## III.
 God wants his character to be known

 Finally, a third theme in Micah: God wants to be known.
 He judges sin and shows mercy _in order_ to display his character and be glorified and acknowledged by all.
-We see this is three ways.
+We see this in three ways.

 First, God wants his character to be known through the acknowledgment of his supremacy.
 Micah says in 4:1-3,